The ABC Study Guide, University education in plain English alphabetically indexed. Click here to go to the main index

 Null Hypothesis

-The Null Hypothesis is a hypothesis that, (despite the difference between the samples), there is no difference between the populations.
-This would mean that the difference we have observed between the samples is due to sampling error.
+Null Hypothesis is a hypothesis that, (despite the difference between the samples), there is no difference between the populations.
+This would mean that any difference we have observed between the samples is due to sampling error.

 The Null Hypothesis is contrasted with the